fluencelabs/cli/docs/commands/README.md

 ## `fluence dependency cargo install [PACKAGE-NAME | PACKAGE-NAME@VERSION]`

-(For advanced users) Install cargo project dependencies (all dependencies are cached inside .fluence/cargo directory of the current user)
+(For advanced users) Install cargo project dependencies (all dependencies are cached inside user's .fluence/cargo directory)

 ```
 USAGE
   $ fluence dependency cargo install [PACKAGE-NAME | PACKAGE-NAME@VERSION] [--no-input] [--toolchain <value>] [--force]
+    [--global]

 ARGUMENTS
   PACKAGE-NAME | PACKAGE-NAME@VERSION  Package name.
+Installs a first version it can find in the following list:
+                                       fluence.yaml, user's .fluence/config.yaml, dependency versions recommended by
-Installs the latest version of the package by default.
-If you want
+                                       fluence, latest version cargo is aware of.
+If you want to install a specific
-                                       to install a specific version, you can do so by appending @ and the version to
+                                       version, you can do so by appending @ and the version to the package name.
+For
-                                       the package name.
-For example: marine@0.12.4
+                                       example: marine@0.12.4

 FLAGS
   --force                       Force install even if the dependency/dependencies is/are already installed
+  --global                      Will override dependencies in a global user's config.yaml instead of project's
+                                fluence.yaml
   --no-input                    Don't interactively ask for any input from the user
   --toolchain=<toolchain_name>  Rustup toolchain name

 DESCRIPTION
-  (For advanced users) Install cargo project dependencies (all dependencies are cached inside .fluence/cargo directory
+  (For advanced users) Install cargo project dependencies (all dependencies are cached inside user's .fluence/cargo
-  of the current user)
+  directory)

 ALIASES
   $ fluence dependency cargo i